Winter vs Summer Car Shipping: The Differences for Seasonal Residents

 Hook and chain trucks

 These are the most popular types of tow trucks.
-They are smaller than other tow trucks but their size makes them a more convenient option, plus they get the job done quicker.
-They work by hooking onto the undercarriage of the vehicle and dragging the car.
-Throughout the journey, there are always two wheels touching the ground.
+They are smaller than other tow trucks but their size makes them a more convenient option.
+Plus, they get the job done quicker, which is beneficial to everyone involved.

 Wheel lift tow trucks

 Wheel lift tow trucks are very similar to hook and chain trucks.
 However, in this case, the hydraulic yolk holds two wheels of the car.
-The other two wheels will be either hooked up to an electric car tow dolly if one is available or be on the ground.
+The other two wheels will be either hooked up to an electric car tow dolly or be on the ground.

 Flatbed tow truck vs. flat towing

 Flatbed tow trucks and flat towing might sound very similar but they are very different.
-With flat towing, all four wheels of the vehicle are on the ground.
+While flat towing electric vehicles, all four wheels of the vehicle are on the ground.
 It’s commonly used when towing vehicles behind a camper or RV.
-The vehicle being towed is in neutral and is pulled along by the vehicle in front.
+However, the vehicle in tow is in neutral and is pulled along by the vehicle in front.

 Flat towing is not an option because electric cars have no gearbox and therefore no neutral.
-Some electric cars, for example, Tesla models and the Nissan Leaf, have a dedicated transport mode that acts like the neutral you find in traditional vehicles.
+Some electric cars, for example, Tesla models and the Nissan Leaf, have a dedicated transport mode.
+This mode acts like the neutral you find in traditional vehicles.

-Transport mode might sound like something that can be used when flat towing an EV, but it’s not a safe option.
+Transport mode might sound like an option for flat towing an electric car, but it’s not a safe option.
 The tow mode should only be engaged when loading the vehicle into a flatbed trailer.
 It is not suitable for long journeys at high speed.